Psycojoker/django-template-fragments/README.md

 # Introduction

-Often, when you use a javascript client side framework (aka backbone/ember/angular/wathever), you'll want small templates to render your page.
+Often, when you use a client-side javascript framework (e.g. backbone/ember/angular/wathever), you'll want small templates to render your page.
 The problem starts when:
 * you still want to be able to use django template engine
 * and you want a cool place to define your small templates.

-Those are the 2 problems that this django app try to solve.
-It also comes with helper functionnalities for those kind of templates, like the `verbatim` templatetags extracted from the django 1.5 dev code that allow you to define a zone where django won't interpret anything to avoid conflicts with templates languages like `mustache.js`.
+Those are the 2 issues that this django app tries to address.
+It also comes with helper functionalities for those kind of templates, like the `verbatim` templatetags from django 1.5 dev code that allows you to define a zone where django won't interpret anything to avoid conflicts with template languages like `mustache.js`.

-With it, you define all you small templates in the same directory and you'll be able to access them in the `fragments` javascript object that contains the (rendered by django) templates.
+With it, you define all your small templates in the same directory and you'll be able to access them in the `fragments` javascript object that contains the (rendered by django) templates.

 # Installation